Allochtoon

 In 1950, Dutch descent, Dutch nationality, and Dutch citizenship were in practice identical.
-Dutch society consisted mostly of ethnic Dutch, with some colonial influences and sizeable minorities of German and Flemish heritage.
-In 1950, most Dutch were either Catholic or Protestant, with some atheists.
+Dutch society consisted mostly of ethnic Dutch, with some colonial influences and sizeable minorities of Jewish, German and Flemish heritage.
+In 1950, most Dutch were either Catholic or Protestant, with some Jews and atheists.
 Decolonisation and immigration from the 1960s on altered the ethnic and religious composition of the country.
 That development has made the ethnicity and the national identity of the Dutch political issues.

 Dutch nationality law is based primarily on the principle of jus sanguinis ("right of blood").
 In other words, citizenship is conferred primarily by birth to a Dutch parent, irrespective of place of birth.
 A child born in the Netherlands to at least one parent residing in the Netherlands is also considered as Dutch.

 Definitions

 The Dutch Centraal Bureau voor de Statistiek (CBS) used the definition that at least one of the parents is not born in the Netherlands.

 A first distinction was made between first-generation and second-generation newcomers.